abhijoshi2k/DeviousLab/README.md

 <img src="DeviousLab.png">

 <h1 align="left">Hello! 👋</h1>
-<h3 align="left">I'm a developer from Sri Lanka aiming to Currently living in Dubai, UAE.
+<h3 align="left">I'm a developer from Sri Lanka currently living in Dubai, UAE.
 I'm aiming to become proficient in the MERN stack and eventually become a full-stack developer.
 Attempting to gain knowledge in the cloud computing area with AWS and in DevOps.</h3>

 - 🌱 I’m currently learning **HTML5, CSS3, JavaScript, React, Sass, Node.js, Python, GoLang, AWS, Git, Docker, Kubernetes**